mekaron/articles/continuousdelivery/Translation in a continuous development environment.md

 * Maximize the work not done.

 The notion of translation quality is substantially changing from creating the most accurate translation to creating the translation that has the 'most value'.
 The value is defined by the combination of usability and time to market.
 Clearly define the quality criteria needed in order to achieve 'minimally viable products' across the supported languages.

 It is important to understand that the notion of 'quality' is highly fluid and can vary across both functional features as well as across languages.
 Also, realize that the first version of a translation that merely complies with the speed asked for by the Continuous Delivery process may only live up to minimal quality criteria and differ from the final version of the translations.

-* Create multidisciplinary teams
+* Create and empower multidisciplinary teams

-Empower the translators in the team so they can participate in how the goals are to be reached when it comes to multilingual deployment.
+Include the translators in the team so they can participate in how the goals are to be reached when it comes to multilingual deployment and they are aware of the capabilities that are to be translated.

-* Embrace change.
+* Embrace change

 Make sure change is at the core of your process.
 Content is dynamic and the need to consolidate the source before starting translation unnecessarily delays deployment.

-* Constantly solicit feedback.
+* Constantly solicit feedback

 Don't be afraid to publish early versions of your translations.
 Test whether your content reaches your goals and make sure you can implement feedback easily and quickly.